ulixee/hero/website/docs/BasicInterfaces/Handler.md

 - options `object`.
 Accepts any of the following:
   - name `string`.
 This is used to generate a unique sessionName.
-  - browserEmulatorId `string` defaults to `chrome-83`.
+  - browserEmulatorId `string` defaults to `chrome-latest`.
 Emulates a specific browser engine version.
   - humanEmulatorId `string`.
 Drives human-like mouse/keyboard movements.
   - timezoneId `string`.
 Overrides the host timezone.
 A list of valid ids are available at [unicode.org](https://unicode-org.github.io/cldr-staging/charts/37/supplemental/zone_tzid.html)
   - locale `string`.
 Overrides the host languages settings (eg, en-US).
 Locale will affect navigator.language value, Accept-Language request header value as well as number and date formatting rules.